- Chart

 Goal

-To provide investors with exposure to floating-rate U.S. Treasury bonds, aiming to generate income and preserve capital in a rising interest rate environment.
+To provide investors with exposure to U.S. Treasury floating rate bonds, seeking current income and capital preservation.

 Investment Approach and Strategy